AndyG14/Hands-On_Labs_Write-ups/blue-team-labs/IDS-IPS/SNORT/live-attacks/live-attacks.md

 ## Real-World Relevance

-Brute-force attacks are among the most common techniques used by threat actors to gain unauthorized access to exposed services.
+**Brute-force attacks** and **reverse shells** are among the most common techniques used by threat actors to gain unauthorized access to exposed services.
 Security analysts rely on Intrusion Detection and Prevention Systems (IDS/IPS) such as Snort to monitor live network traffic, identify malicious behavior, and automatically block attacks before they can compromise critical systems.